NP2215/train-management-system/README.md

 # Requirements

 The project is dependent on MySQL, and hence requires a connector.
 The other main modules used in this project include prettytable, used to display the data.
+Python versions of 3.8 and higher and preferred for this project.

 # Description of files